NYSCP Contextual Safeguarding - North Yorkshire

 How is Contextual Safeguarding being applied in North Yorkshire?

 Dr Carlene Firmin provided a Contextual Safeguarding Keynote at North Yorkshire Children & Families Service Day in February 2020.
-The Keynote was record and the slides of Carlene’s presentation are available to download within the resource section at the foot of this page:
+The Keynote was recorded and the slides of Carlene’s presentation are available to download within the resource section at the foot of this page:

 Where to go for further information and support?

-The Contextual Safeguarding Network carry out research, offer practice development and strategic engagement across the UK.
+The Contextual Safeguarding Network carry out research, offers practice development and strategic engagement across the UK.
 They have a whole host of policy and practice resources created through the work they develop.
 Visit the Contextual Safeguarding Network here.

 NYSCP Podcasts